Blog Nutrition Meal Plans 1,000-Calorie Meal Plan: An Effective Slimming Tool or a Health Hazard?

 The Basics of a 1,000-Calorie Meal Plan

 One of the main rules of the 1,000-calorie meal plan is to consume only 1,000 calories a day.
-Advocates argue that by limiting each meal to 100 calories, this will create a calorie deficit, which leads to significant weight loss.
+Advocates argue that limiting each meal to 100 calories creates a calorie deficit, leading to significant weight loss.
 Such a dieting approach is quite restrictive and may lead to relatively rapid weight loss, which is generally not recommended by specialists.
-For most people, this amount of calories is too little to obtain sufficient nutrients, and you should not follow the 1,000-calorie meal plan for longer than a week.
+For most people, this amount of calories is not enough to obtain sufficient nutrients and support all the body’s functions, and you shouldn’t follow the 1,000-calorie meal plan for longer than a week.

 See also

-It is recommended that you avoid highly vigorous physical activity during the dieting period.
-You may also need to consume multivitamins and mineral supplements while you are on this diet.
+It’s recommended that you avoid highly vigorous physical activity during the dieting period.
+You may also need to consume multivitamins and mineral supplements while on this diet.
 You should consult with your doctor before you start taking any supplements or make any changes to your nutritional habits.
-Highly-restrictive or low-calorie diets normally require close supervision by a doctor to ensure you are safe.
+Highly restrictive or low-calorie diets normally require close supervision by a doctor to ensure you’re safe.

 What to Eat and What to Avoid

 This diet is low in calories and requires careful meal planning.
 You should make sure you consume enough essential nutrients to reach the desired goal in the healthiest way possible.
-It is recommended that you consume low-calorie foods rich in proteins and fiber as they will help you keep the hunger pangs at bay, and vitamin and mineral-rich foods to prevent nutrient deficiency.
+It’s recommended that you consume low-calorie foods rich in proteins and fiber as they will help you keep the hunger pangs at bay, and vitamin and mineral-rich foods to prevent nutrient deficiency.
 Your meals should include fruits (oranges, kiwi, pears, cantaloupes, and berries), vegetables (spinach, celery, zucchini, broccoli, artichokes, cabbage, cucumber, and bell pepper), and low-fat dairy products.
-Consuming a wide variety of these foods is also key, as they are all rich in different nutrients the body needs and they complement one another.
+Consuming a wide variety of these foods is also important as they’re all rich in different nutrients the body needs and they complement one another.

 Include: